akazad13/akazad13.github.io/_tabs/about.md

 <br>
 Enosis Solutions

-- Leading two teams comprising 6 and 2 developers, providing guidance, reviewing code changes, and facilitating decision-making processes to enhance productivity and efficiency.
+- Leading two teams comprising 8 developers, conducting requirements analysis & task estimation, implementing solutions, providing guidance, reviewing code changes, and facilitating decision-making processes to enhance productivity and efficiency.
 - Collaborating with other team members in migrating large projects from on-premise to Azure Cloud, optimizing system performance and scalability.
 - Mentoring and training junior engineers and interns, fostering their professional growth